memento-j/memento-j/README.md

-## 👋 Hi there, I’m Julian, A Software Developer based in Northern Virginia.
+## 👋 Hi there, I’m Julian.
+A Software Developer based in Northern Virginia.

 ---